-(2) Notwithstanding any other law to the contrary, any individual whose name was publicly submitted to the governor by the commission as described in subsection (1) above, shall also be eligible for subsequent nomination by the governor for any vacancy or prospective vacancy of a judge in the same court for which that particular individual had previously applied except for a vacancy in the position of presiding justice, chief justice, or chief judge.
+(2) Notwithstanding any other law to the contrary, any individual whose name was publicly submitted to the governor by the commission, as described in subsection (1) above, shall also be eligible for subsequent nomination by the governor for any vacancy, or prospective vacancy, of a judge in the same court for which that particular individual had previously applied except for a vacancy in the position of presiding justice, chief justice, or chief judge.

-(3) Such individuals shall remain eligible for nomination to fill any vacancy or prospective vacancy within the same court to which they previously applied for a period of five (5) years from the date their name or names were publicly submitted to the governor by the commission unless such individuals withdraw from future consideration in writing to the judicial nominating commission.
-However, such individuals must reapply for any subsequent vacancy or prospective vacancy in the same court for the position of presiding justice, chief justice, or chief judge.
+(3) Such individuals shall remain eligible for nomination to fill any vacancy, or prospective vacancy, within the same court to which they previously applied for a period of five (5) years from the date their name or names were publicly submitted to the governor by the commission unless such individuals withdraw from future consideration in writing to the judicial nominating commission.
+However, such individuals must reapply for any subsequent vacancy, or prospective vacancy, in the same court for the position of presiding justice, chief justice, or chief judge.

-(4) Subject to the eligibility requirements set forth above, the governor shall fill any vacancy of any judge of the Rhode Island superior court, family court, district court, workers' compensation court, or any other state court which the general assembly may from time to time establish, by nominating one of the three (3) to five (5) highly qualified persons forwarded to him or her by the commission for the court where the vacancy occurs, or by nominating another individual who has previously applied for a vacancy or prospective vacancy within the same court and whose name had been previously publicly submitted to the governor within the previous five (5) years.
+(4) Subject to the eligibility requirements set forth above, the governor shall fill any vacancy of any judge of the Rhode Island superior court, family court, district court, workers' compensation court, or any other state court that the general assembly may, from time to time, establish, by nominating one of the three (3) to five (5) highly qualified persons forwarded to him or her by the commission for the court where the vacancy occurs, or by nominating another individual who has previously applied for a vacancy or prospective vacancy within the same court and whose name had been previously publicly submitted to the governor within the previous five (5) years.

 (b) The governor shall fill any vacancy within twenty-one (21) days of the public submission by the commission.

 (c) Each nomination shall be delivered forthwith to the secretary of the senate for presentation to the senate, and by and with the advice and consent of the senate, each nominee shall be appointed by the governor to serve subject to the general laws.
-The senate shall, after seven (7) calendar days of receipt of the nomination consider the nomination, but if the senate fails within ninety (90) days after the submission to confirm the nominee or if the senate does not by a majority vote of its members extend the deliberation an additional seven (7) calendar days, the governor shall appoint some other person to fill the vacancy and shall submit his or her appointment to the senate for confirmation in like manner until the senate shall confirm the nomination.
+The senate shall, after seven (7) calendar days of receipt of the nomination, consider the nomination, but if the senate fails within ninety (90) days after the submission to confirm the nominee, or if the senate does not by a majority vote of its members extend the deliberation an additional seven (7) calendar days, the governor shall appoint some other person to fill the vacancy and shall submit his or her appointment to the senate for confirmation in like manner until the senate shall confirm the nomination.
 If the nominee is rejected by the senate, the commission shall submit a new list of three (3) to five (5) candidates to the governor for the purpose of nomination in accordance with this chapter.
-Any new list may include but need not be limited to the names of any candidates who were previously submitted to the governor by the commission but who were not forwarded to the senate for its advice and consent.
+Any new list may include, but need not be limited to, the names of any candidates who were previously submitted to the governor by the commission but who were not forwarded to the senate for its advice and consent.

 (e) The committee shall, for the purpose of investigating the qualifications of the nominee or nominees, be furnished with a report compiled by the state police in conjunction with the attorney general's office indicating the determinations and findings of the state police and attorney general's office investigations concerning the background of the nominee or nominees, and the report shall include, but not be limited to, the following:

-(1) Whether the nominee has ever been convicted of or pleaded guilty to a misdemeanor or felony in this or any other state or foreign country;
+(1) Whether the nominee has ever been convicted of, or pleaded guilty to, a misdemeanor or felony in this or any other state or foreign country;

 (2) Whether the nominee has ever filed a personal bankruptcy petition or an assignment for the benefit of creditors in this or any other state or foreign country; and whether the nominee has ever been a partner in, held ten percent (10%) or more of stock in, or held office in any sole proprietorship, partnership, or corporation that has been involved in bankruptcy or receivership actions as a debtor or because of insolvency at the time the nominee was a partner in, held ten percent (10%) or more stock in, or held office in any such sole proprietorship, partnership, or corporation;